-Naja Gentry is the Director and Owner of Spotlight Arts Academy.
-She is also the Cheer/Dance Team Director for the Academy of Arts University in San Francisco and in addition the University’s Dance Department Coordinator.
-Naja is the Former Westlake School of Performing Arts Jazz Director, Former Performing Arts Teacher for the Dublin School District, Former Dance Technique Coordinator for De Anza College Dance Teams (Phase II, III), 3-year Member of the Warrior Girls, 3-year 49er Goldrush Member, 1-year SaberKitten Director’s Assistant, 1-year American Spirit Association Director of Sports Team Entertainment, toured with M.C.
+Naja Gentry is the Director and Owner of Spotlight Arts Academy of Dance.
+Naja holds a BA in Fine Arts from the University of California, Irvine.
+She is also the former Cheer/Dance Team Director for the Academy of Arts University in San Francisco and the former the University’s Dance Department Coordinator.
+Naja is the Former Westlake School of Performing Arts Jazz Director, Former Performing Arts Teacher for the Dublin School District, Former Dance Technique Coordinator for De Anza College Dance Teams (Phase II, III), 3-year Member of the Warrior Girls, 4-year 49er Goldrush Member, 1-year SaberKitten Director’s Assistant, 1-year American Spirit Association Director of Sports Team Entertainment, toured with M.C.
 Hammer, danced with Paula Abdul and is a Nine Time National Anthem Singer.
-Naja was awarded 2002 “Spotlight Dance Cup” Choreography of the Year and 2007 “Hall of Fame” Best Choreography Award.
+Naja was awarded the 2002 "Spotlight Dance Cup" Choreography of the Year Award and 2007 "Hall of Fame" Best Choreography Award.

 Digz was first introduced to the world of dance by his brother through the style of Capoeira.
 Digz then studied Capoeira for several years.
 He noticed similarities in Bboying and decided to fuse the styles making it his own.
 After building a reputation around the Bay Area and Southern California with his crew “X-Force,” he had the opportunity to perform with LL Cool J and Amerie at the AFC Championship halftime show.
 There he connected with East Bay group Culture Shock Oakland.
 Since then, Digz has danced and trained with Culture Shock Oakland, Funkanometry SF, Groove Junkies, Gen2, Phoenix Dance Company, The Company and is Co-Founder and Artistic Director of For The Cause.